RonGordonEditor/OpenTimelineIO-monorepo-media-pipeline-bridge-vs-gateway-api-standalone/README.md

 ## High-level workflow

-1. **Ingest / publish** an OTIO file for a cut/version (e.g., exported from Avid/AAF → OTIO).
+1. **Publish** an OTIO file for a cut/version.
-2. Server stores the OTIO under `ARTIFACT_ROOT/` and creates DB records (cut version, shots).
+2. Server stores the OTIO under `ARTIFACT_ROOT/` and creates DB records.
 3. Client lists shots for a cut version.
 4. Client requests a **thumbnail render** for a specific shot.
 5. Server creates a `renders` row + `jobs` row and enqueues an RQ job.